phase2/pl-d8-demo/README.md

 ## Setup

-Proceed through these steps from the examples/drupal8 directory:
+Proceed through these steps from the root of the repo:

 ### 1. Use the build container to run composer to fetch a copy of Drupal 8 and store it in `./build/html` with: